maikg/MaSQLine/README.md

 // converted to their PHP counterparts.
 $rows = $query->fetchAll();

+// Same as above, but make sure the keys correspond to the values of the 'id' column.
+// You have to make sure that no multiple values occur in the result set, otherwise
+// the behavior is undefined.
+$rows = $query->fetchAll('id');

 // Fetch only the first row as an associative array.
 $row = $query->fetchOne();